Home » Christmas » DIY Gumball Machine Snow Globe

 DIY Gumball Machine Snow Globe

 Make a gumball machine snow globe.
-The red gumball machine is a perfect decorating piece for Christmas.
-Create a snowy winter wonderland in the globe that will bring a smile to anyone’s face.
+A red gumball machine is the perfect decorating piece for Christmas.
+Create a snowy winter wonderland in the globe that will bring a smile to everyone’s face.

 red gumball machine Petticoat Junktion junk find

 This is the gumball machine I posted about earlier.
 I bought it at the Nashville Flea Market for $10.
-It wasn’t a steal by any means, but I’ve been searching for one just for this purpose.
+It wasn’t a steal, but I’ve been searching for one just for this purpose.
 So I bought it.

 gumball machine snow globe project Petticoat Junktion